edurant/edurant.github.io/courses/cs280/lab7.md

         code, test, debug, report writing, and other.
     * Document your design.
     * Discuss how the various parts of your program shared the desired voltage.
 Be sure to mention all parts of the program that needed access to this value.
     * Instead of sample output, discuss the behavior of your system (accuracy, speed) for various inputs.
     * Detail any problems you encountered and any questions that remain.
-* Remember that FAST time entry will be checked with this report -- see the course outline for details.
 * Create a Zip archive including your report, source files, final listing files (.rst), and executable file (.s19).
 * Follow the report
     submission requirements.